-Fire Incompatibility ► Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result lvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result.
+Advice to Fire Fighters Alert Fire Brigade and tell them location and nature of hazard.
+Fire Fighting Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
+Use firefighting procedures suitable for surrounding area.
 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard The material is not readily combustible under normal conditions.
+Fire/ Explosion Hazard The material is not readily combustible under normal conditions.
 However, it will break down under fire conditions and the organic component may burn.
 Not considered to be a significant fire risk.
 Heat may cause expansion or decomposition with violent rupture of containers.
 Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
-Decomposition may produce toxic fumes of: carbon dioxide (CO2) aldehydes other pyrolysis products typical of burning organic material.
+Decomposition may produce toxic fumes of: carbon dioxide (CO2) aldehvdes other pyrolysis products typical of burning organic material.
 May emit poisonous fumes.
 May emit corrosive fumes.
-HAZCHEM Not Applicable

-SECTION 6 ACCIDENTAL RELEASE MEASURES
+6 - ACCIDENTAL RELEASE MEASURES